MichaelORegan/Programming-and-Scripting-2018-Project/README.md

 The minimum petal length value is 1.0
 The maximum petal length value is 6.9
-The mean petal length value is 3.75866666667 he median petal length value is 4.35
+The mean petal length value is 3.75866666667
+The median petal length value is 4.35
 The standard deviation petal length value is 1.75852918341

 ### By Flower